Vyral/brendon-payne-recruiting/_posts/2019-03-08-how-coaching-differs-from-training.md

 tags:
   - Transaction Management
 excerpt: >-
-  There are key difference between coaching and training that you need to be aware of.
+  There are key differences between coaching and training that you need to be aware of.
 enclosure:
 pullquote: